Life Extension Magazine®

 Scientifically reviewed by: Amanda Martin, DC, in November 2023.

-People who received the combination CoQ10 plus selenium experienced beneficial changes in biomarkers of aging, while the placebo group had unfavorable modifications, a sub-study of a previous prospective double-blind placebo-controlled randomized clinical trial.*
+People who received the combination CoQ10 plus selenium experienced beneficial changes in biomarkers of aging, while the placebo group had unfavorable modifications.
+These findings were from a sub-study of a previous prospective double-blind placebo-controlled randomized clinical trial.*

 The trial included 441 older individuals with low selenium levels who received a placebo or 200 mg per day CoQ10 plus 200 mcg per day selenium for 48 months.
 Blood samples were analyzed before and after the treatment period.